milvus-io/bootcamp/bootcamp/RAG/search_with_jev/README.md

 The small TF-IDF encoder avoids a GPU, an embedding-model download and a second API key.
 Replace it with your preferred dense embedding model for real semantic retrieval.
 Metadata constraints and authorization remain in application code; Jev evaluates the semantic conditions after those boundaries are applied.

-Markdown files are the editable source.
-Regenerate notebooks with `uv run python sync_notebooks.py`, then verify them with `uv run python sync_notebooks.py --check`.
-This wraps `jupyter-switch` while preserving Markdown line breaks and saved outputs for unchanged code.
+Edit the `.ipynb` files directly in JupyterLab; each tutorial has a single Notebook source.
 Example outputs vary by model version.
 An HTTP or response-validation error stops execution; production applications should define an explicit fallback.

 ## Related projects and experiments